wavemotion-dave/SpeccySE/readme.md

 * Loads .SNA snapshots (48K only)
 * Loads .Z80 snapshots (V1, V2 and V3 formats)
 * Loads .ROM files up to 16K in place of standard BIOS (diagnostics, etc)
+* Supports .POK files (same name as base game and stored in POK subdir)
 * Kempston and Sinclair joystick support.
 * Fully configurable keys for the 12 NDS keys to any combination of joystick/keyboard
 * Save and Restore states so you can pick up where you left off